elnukakujo/OpenAI_Assistant_M2_Gen/README.md

 ## The data folder
 - The folder **DSL2Gen** contains the problem descriptions and the outputs of the DSLs.
     - **description.txt** is the domain description for the LLM to build from.
 It is mandatory for the assistant to work.
-    - **pre_model.txt** is, in the case the user has an existing version of a model related to the domain he wants the LLM to complete/upgrade, made to contain this *pre* model.
+    - **pre_model.json** is, in the case the user has an existing version of a model related to the domain he wants the LLM to complete/upgrade, made to contain this *pre* model.
-    - **solution.txt** is for evaluation of the output purpose, comparing the LLM output with the product of a domain expert with the same domain description.
+    - **solution.json** is for evaluation of the output purpose, comparing the LLM output with the product of a domain expert with the same domain description.

-- The folder **Example** contains the prompt methods for the domain description/solution examples to pass to the LLM.
+- The folder **Example** contains the domain description/solution examples to pass to the LLM.
+The folder requires:
-    - **3shot.txt** gives the problem description followed by the solution of 3 DSLs found in the article.
+    - **description.txt** the problem description
+    - **solution.json** The solution model defined using the json format you want

 ## How to use
 1. Go to DSL2Gen: `cd data/DSL2Gen`
 2. Create a new folder with the name of your DSL: `mkdir <your_dsl>`
 3. Create the DSL files:
     1. Create **description.txt** and add the domain description
+    2. Create two directories named json, for the model and prompts before ecore conversion, and ecore, for output and solution ecore files
-    2. (If you have a *pre* model, create **pre_model.txt** and put the model inside. **Note**: Try to define it using the ANTLR grammar defined in the root directory in **/antlrConversion/ClassDiagram.g4**)
+    2. (If you have a *pre* model, create **pre_model.json** and put the model inside /json. **Note**: Try to define it using the same json format as json files you pass as examples)
-    3. (If you have a solution you want the parser to also transform in ecore, create **solution.txt** and put the solution model there defined using the ANTLR grammar, see previous point)
+    3. (If you have a solution you want the parser to also transform in ecore, create **solution.json** and put the solution model there defined using the same json format, see previous point)
-4. In the root directory, open **main.py**
+4. In the root directory, open **main.py**, define the dsl you want the model as well as the type of LLM model and prompting method you want:
-    1. **example_method**: The example prompt you want, the name correspond to the .txt file in data/Example/ with the prompt explanation you give
+    1. **example_method**: The example prompt you want, defining how many dsl example you want, and specifying the names corresponding to the dsl folders in data/Example/.
+Note: Need to add a description.txt and a solution.json
-    2. **DSL_name**: The name of your DSL corresponding to the folder in **data/DSL2Gen**
+    2. **DSL_name**: The name of your DSL corresponding to the folder in **data/DSL2Gen**.
+You need a **description.txt** and json and ecore folders
-    3. **llm_idx**: Which LLM model you want to use, the number corresponds to the index in the list of possible model names (see main() documentation for more info)
+    3. **llm_idx**: Which LLM model you want to use, the number corresponds to the index in the list of possible model names (see main() documentation for more info).
+There are options for gpt3-turbo and gpt4, as well as Llama3.2-3B and Llama3.2-3B-Instruct even though I recommend the gpts.
 5. In the root directory, create a **.env** file and place your OpenAI Api key as follow:`OPENAI_API_KEY = <your_key>`
 6. With the terminal inside the root directory, enter:
 ```